• Blog

 Here’s a simple, practical breakdown:

-- Maintain context and memory: Modern chatbots remember conversation history and reference past tickets, preferences or account data, to avoid the same repetitive questions.
+• Maintain context and memory: Depending on their design and integration, modern chatbots can retain conversation context and reference data such as past tickets, preferences, or account history, to avoid the same repetitive questions.

 What are the benefits of AI chatbots in business?